bigcommerce/dev-docs/docs/api-docs/partner/pos/pos-foundation-overview.md

 POS Foundation is a proof-of-concept [open-source framework](https://github.com/bigcommerce/point-of-sale-foundation) that helps developers deliver custom point-of-sale checkout interfaces to BigCommerce merchants with brick-and-mortar locations.
 It provides a template to scaffold custom POS solutions that use secure, pre-certified EMV card readers.
 POS Foundation's default integration with Stripe Terminal can significantly accelerate development time.

 This app is a manual connector app that uses a store API account.
 The app will not appear in the store control panel.
-With POS Foundation, you will not need to create an app profile or use ngrok.
-This proof-of-concept tutorial only applies to local network operations and will not make its own channel.
+With POS Foundation, you do not need to create an app profile or use ngrok.
+This proof-of-concept tutorial only applies to local network operations and currently will not make its own channel.
+We are looking to expand this foundation and would like to collaborate with interested agencies.

 ## Software requirements